AdobeDocs/journey-optimizer-learn.en/help/challenges/summer-collection-announcement-challenge.md

 >[!TAB Task]

+#### Create a segment in Journey Optimizer

-Create a segment in Journey Optimizer called **Active Customers**.
+* Create a segment in Journey Optimizer called `Active Customers`.
 * The segment must include only active Luma customers.
 * Active customers are defined as customers who have a tier in Luma's loyalty program (silver, gold, platinum, or diamond).

 >[!TAB Success Criteria]

 In the segment builder, you can see the estimated number of qualified profiles.
+If you are working with the training sandbox data, you will have around 753 qualified profiles out of 1.29 K.

 >[!NOTE]
 >It can take up to 24 hours for the segment membership to appear for existing profiles, as the existing profiles need to be backfilled.